rdelga80/vite-portfolio/src/assets/articles/22-vike-portfolio-ssg.md

         +title.js
 ```

-I'm only including the files from `/articles/@articleSlug` because they do the heaviest lifting in the app now.

 Two item's I didn't include above are __+onBeforePrerenderStart.js__ and __+route.js__.

-These two files are what inform Vike on how to handle a dynamically loaded page.
+These two files are used to inform Vike on how to handle a dynamically loaded page.

 #### +route.js

-Is very straightforward and just reiterates the route for Vike, in my case:
+`+route.js` is very straightforward and just reiterates the dynamic route for Vike, in my case:

 ```js
 export default '/articles/@articleSlug'